aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/_index.md

     Learn how to customize email headers effortlessly with **Aspose.Email for Java**.
 Dive into these tutorials and harness the power of email header manipulation for enhanced control over your messages.

 * ### [Exploring Email Security with Aspose.Email for Java](./exploring-email-security/)
     Discover in-depth how to enhance email security with **Aspose.Email for Java**.
-Explore step-by-step tutorials and best practices for implementing secure email solutions in your Java applications.
+Explore step‑by‑step tutorials and best practices for implementing secure email solutions in your Java applications.

 {{< /blocks/products/pf/tutorial-page-section >}}